-Because wasting your money on trying SEO strategies you don’t need to do.
+Because wasting your money on trying SEO techniques you don’t need to do.
 Unless you have plenty of money to spare and want to try a new untried marketing tactic, then go ahead.

 But then do not forget to generate reports and statistics to share with others. ;)

-So let’s dive in and improve your digital marketing and inbound marketing with the best SEO Statistics for your b2b organizations
+So let’s dive in and improve your digital marketing and content marketing with the best B2B SEO Statistics for your organizations.